Post job

 When it comes to soft skills, speech language pathologists should have strong communication skills above all else.
 Speech language pathologists will be working on building communication skills as a main function of their job, so a highly advanced set of communication skills are crucial.

-Below we've compiled a list of the most important skills for a speech language pathologist.
-We ranked the top skills based on the percentage of speech language pathologist resumes they appeared on.
+Below we've compiled a list of the most critical speech language pathologist skills.
+We ranked the top skills for speech language pathologists based on the percentage of resumes they appeared on.
 For example, 18.8% of speech language pathologist resumes contained patients as a skill.
-Let's find out what skills a speech language pathologist actually needs in order to be successful in the workplace.
+Continue reading to find out what skills a speech language pathologist needs to be successful in the workplace.

 1. Patients